 Placebo

-You will take the study treatment you have been randomised to for 2 weeks.
-A treatment crossover will then occur and you will continue on the treatment you have been randomised to for the following 2 weeks.
-So, if you were randomised to receive placebo for the first 2 weeks, you will then receive Ivabradine for the second two weeks and vice-versa.
+You will take the study treatment you have been randomised to for 4 weeks; at two weeks, we will organise a heart rate check and potentially increase the dose to 7.5mg twice a day.
+A treatment crossover will occur at 4 weeks.
+So, if you were randomised to receive placebo for the first 4 weeks, you will then receive Ivabradine for the second 4 weeks and vice-versa.

-You will attend Visit 2, two weeks after commencing study treatment, and then Visit 3, two weeks after crossover.
+You will attend Visit 2, four weeks after commencing study treatment, and then Visit 3, four weeks after crossover.

-At Visit 2 and Visit 3 the tests and procedures performed at the Baseline visit (except the blood tests) will be repeated.
+At Visit 2 and Visit 3 the tests and procedures performed at the Baseline visit will be repeated.

-In addition, your usual physical activity and heart rate will continue to be tracked using an activity tracker app on your Smartphone until the end of the study and for 4 weeks after you have stopped taking the study medication.
-We will stop monitoring your activity 4 weeks after the conclusion of the study.

 4 What do I have to do?